alistairduffey/ARISE_processing/README.md

 Main.ipynb contains code to process ARISE, ssp245 and PiControl runs in UKESM1 into maps showing the ensemble and time means (+standard deviations).
 It outputs small .nc files containing a set of spatially resolved means and standard deviations variables to /Output_data.
 For each scenario, we output .nc files containing each the mean state under a given 20-year time-window, both for the full annual data, ('all'), and for individual seasons.
 This gives 10 files per scenario (4 seasons + annual, for mean and std.
 There are two outputs for SSP245: the first is the baseline, the second is the warmer world without SAI (i.e. SSP245 scenario at the same time period which we use for assessing ARISE (2050-2069).

+Additional maximum pr data is created by Add_daily_vars.py (the same as Add_daily_vars.ipynb), see below for more details on this.

 * SSP245_baseline: the target state ARISE aims for, i.e. the 20-year period from the concatenated historical and SSP2-4.5 runs with mean temperature closest to 1.5C above pre-industrial (2013-2022).
 We use only the 5 ensemble members from which the ARISE runs branch.
 * Preindustrial: the PiControl run output.
 In this case only one (long) ensemble member is available.
 To keep this consistent with the other scenarios, for which we have 5 ensemble members x 20-year periods, we use the first 100 years of this only.
 * ARISE: the SAI scenario. finishes at end 2069, so we use the final 20 years as a our SAI assessment period.